voxqhuy/Trvlr/README.md

 ![alt trvlr](cover2.png)
-A traveling guide iOS app that helps travelers save time and money.
+A traveling guide iOS app that helps travelers save time ⌚ and money 💵.

 <br/>

+## Technologies ⚙️
+Xcode, Swift, MVC.

 <h2>Main features</h2>

 <img align="right" src="Screenshots/places.png" width="250">

 ***1. Place***

 4 options to choose a place:
-- Choose a country: Choose countries by continent, then select cities.
+- Choose a country: Choose countries by continent, then select cities 🌆.
 - Search for a city: From the list of cities, search for a country/city.
 - Saved places: Select cities from the places that are saved.
-- Nearby: Choose nearby places from the user's current location.
+- Nearby 📍: Choose nearby places from the user's current location.

 For each city, there will be information about the places to visit, events to attend, and food to try.

-The app also helps users to have great financial preparations by suggesting the budget needed for the trip planned.
+The app also helps users to have great financial preparations by suggesting the budget needed for the trip planned 🛫.

 <br/>
 <br/>